Philippé Wynne: Family

 His parents, DeGree Walker and Annie (née Wynn) divorced in November 1947 in Cincinnati, Ohio.
 Around 1952, Philippe and his three siblings – Annie Walker, who later became an opera singer, Michael Leon Walker, and Margaret Walker – were placed in the New Orphan Asylum for Colored Children (which closed in 1967), in the Avondale neighborhood of Cincinnati, on Van Buren Street.
 Their father, DeGree Walker, was granted custody after the divorce, although he worked as a contractor in construction and had to travel.
 Their mother, Annie, had run off to Detroit with another man.

 Around 1956, Philippé and his brother, Michael, ran away from the orphanage and headed to Detroit, Michigan to find their mother.
 In Detroit, the two formed a gospel group called the Walker Singers.
 This lasted until Philippe adopted his mother's surname, Wynn (initially without an "e"), and moved on to The Spinners as lead singer.

 Marriage and children

 Wynne married Ava Leflor on February 1, 1973, in Las Vegas, Nevada.
-They had two sons, Emmanuel Wynn (1973–2001) and Alvarez Escalante Wynn (1975–1999).
+They had two sons, Emmanuel Wynn (1974–2001) and Alvarez Escalante Wynn (1975–1999).
+He also has an older son by the name of Cedrick born in April 1973 who currently resides in Detroit, Michigan.
 Ava was from the Los Angeles suburb of Compton, California, and the four of them moved back to California after Philippé left The Spinners.
 Philippé and Ava eventually divorced.
-Wynne died in 1984.
-His son Alvarez was killed in a drive-by shooting in Compton in 1999.
-His other son Emmanuel, who was living in Daytona Beach, Florida, drowned two years later in 2001 while trying to save a man.
+Alvarez was killed in a drive-by shooting in Compton in 1999 and Emmanuel, who was living in Daytona Beach, Florida, drowned two years later in 2001 while trying to save a man.
 Emmanuel was posthumously given the Carnegie Medal for his heroism.

 Death

 On July 13, 1984, Wynne suffered a heart attack while performing at a nightclub in Oakland, California.
 He died the next day, at the age of 43.

+He was posthumously inducted into the Rock and Roll Hall of Fame in 2023 as a member of the Spinners.